Pesto Spaghetti Squash (Low-Fat)

 For the Low Fat Pesto Sauce

-1. If you’re making the pesto spaghetti squash with broccoli and peppers, add the baked squash, steamed broccoli and diced peppers to a large bowl.
+- If you’re making the pesto spaghetti squash with broccoli, add the cooked spaghetti squash noodles and steamed broccoli to a large bowl.

-2. To make the low fat pesto sauce, add all the pesto ingredients to a food processor blender and mix until smooth.
+- To make the low-fat pesto sauce, add all the pesto ingredients to a food processor blender and mix until smooth.
+Do not over mix, it should be a bit chunky.

-2. Either mix the pesto with the baked spaghetti squash, broccoli and peppers or store in the fridge to use as a dip or sauce for other dishes and salads.
+- Either mix the pesto with the baked spaghetti squash and broccoli or store in the fridge to use as a dip or sauce for other dishes and salads.

 Nutrition Facts are an approximation for 1/6 of the full recipe, or about a 300 gram serving, including broccoli, red pepper, pesto and a medium spaghetti squash.
 Nutrition facts will vary slightly depending on the size of your squash.